Haifa (Tel Aviv), Israel

 Day 1 (L/D)

-Check in at your hotel, and after dinner, relax on a drive around the illuminated walls and monuments of the city, including a visit to the Western (Wailing) Wall.
-This is the last vestige of the ramparts that surround the Holy Temple.
-Observe the crowds who come to pray by the ancient stones.
+After you check in at your hotel, dinner is served, followed by a drive around the magnificently illuminated Old Town walls.
+You'll stop at the Dung Gate for a moonlit visit to the Western (Wailing) Wall -- the last vestige of the ramparts that surrounded the Holy Temple of the Jews built by King Solomon.
+After your visit and a chance to touch one of the ancient stones, return to your hotel and overnight in Jerusalem.
 Dinner and Overnight at the Inbal Jerusalem Hotel (or similar) after an exciting and memorable day.

 Day 2 (B/L)

 Please note: Modest attire is required; knees, shoulders and midriffs must be covered.
+Wear comfortable walking shoes.
 The Bethlehem part of the tour will be guided by a Palestinian guide.
 You will need your passport to enter Bethlehem.

 Important: It is solely each guest's responsibility to obtain (before traveling) any visas, vaccinations or tourist cards that are required for participating in Mid-Cruise Adventures or Overnight Journeys, unless noted otherwise in the description.
 Please be aware that you may need a visa for any and/or all countries that you will depart from and travel through as part of your Mid-Cruise Adventure or Overnight Journey, and for the country in which you will re-join the ship.
 Your travel agent can assist you with your visa needs.
 If you require further assistance, Seabourn's preferred visa service is CIBTvisas.
 US and Canadian citizens can reach them by phone or email: